-It is doubtful if many of those tired soldiers were to pay much attention to the slow-moving stream flowing under the bridge which they then traversed on their way from the station.
-But some three months later the Somme would become part of their history.
+It is doubtful if many of those tired soldiers were to pay much attention to the slow-moving stream flowing under the bridge over which they had then marched on their way from the station.
+But some three months later the Somme was to become a part of their history.

-(Right: A languid River Somme seen from the bridge at Pont-Rémy - photograph from 2010)
+(Right: A languid River Somme as seen from the bridge at Pont-Rémy - photograph from 2010)

-On April 13, the 1st Battalion subsequently marched into the village of Englebelmer - perhaps some fifty kilometres in all from Pont-Rémy - where it was billeted, received re-enforcements from Scotland via Rouen and, two days later, was introduced into the communication trenches of the Western Front.
+On April 13, the 1st Battalion had subsequently marched into the village of Englebelmer - perhaps some fifty kilometres in all from Pont-Rémy - where it would be billeted, would receive re-enforcements from Scotland via Rouen and, in two days' time, would be introduced into the communication trenches of the Western Front.